 The attack vector is worrying.
 The cybergang compromised the MICROS customer support portal by injecting malicious code.
 The malware allowed the attackers to steal MICROS customer usernames and passwords when customers logged into the support website, thus, in theory, intruders gained remote access to PoS systems and can steal credit card data.
 Taking into account that most PoS in the USA still accepts cards without a chip, the attackers possibly got unlimited control over credit cards.

-We cannot say how exactly the hackers have breached into the system.
+We cannot say how exactly the hackers have performed the Oracle MICROS breach.
 However, it’s worth mentioning that in July 2016 the vendor released several patches for vulnerabilities in other Oracle retail applications.
 In April, Oracle fixed a number of vulnerabilities in MICROS PoS (CVE-2016-0684, CVE-2016-3429, CVE-2016-0469).
 Of course, nobody knows how many vulnerabilities in MICROS POS are still undiscovered.
 Anyway, the fact that MICROS Systems was purchased by Oracle just in 2014 can also affect the code quality of the product.

 Oracle reports in its official statement to customers the malware was detected and all payment card data were encrypted.
 So, we cannot say for sure what data was compromised.
 In a worst-case scenario, the attack scale can be rather large.
 Just to give you an insight, MICROS is one of the big three point-of-sale systems vendors worldwide.
 According to a 2014 Oracle’s statement, MICROS is used by 33000 cash registers across 180 countries, including 200,000+ food and beverage outlets, 100,000+ retail sites, and more than 30,000 hotels.
 The most remarkable companies are as follow: